 for garnish (optional)

-For the Lemongrass Gin: Combine 1 cup of the gin with the whole lime peel, and the 2 cut-up lemongrass stalks in a jar or resealable airtight container.
+Make The Lemongrass Gin: Combine 1 cup of the gin with the whole lime peel and the 2 cut-up lemongrass stalks in a jar or resealable airtight container.
 Close, shake well and place in a warm dark place until well flavored with lemongrass, about 24 hours.

 Lemongrass Gin can be made up to 1 month ahead.
 Store it refrigerated in an airtight container until ready to use.